blazium-engine/blazium-docs/tutorials/scripting/gdextension/what_is_gdextension.rst

     Not all bindings mentioned here may be production-ready.
 Make sure to research options thoroughly before starting a project with one of those.
-    Also, double-check whether the binding is compatible with the Godot version you're using.
+    Also, double-check whether the binding is compatible with the Blazium version you're using.

 .. _doc_what_is_gdextension_version_compatibility: